 Questions about admission deadlines may be directed to the Director of Graduate Studies at firstname.lastname@example.org or (909) 869-4565.

 2. A bachelor’s degree in hospitality management or a closely related discipline with a minimum GPA of 3.0 out of 4.0

-4. Either the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT), although GMAT (minimum score of 450) is highly recommended
+4. Either the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT), although GMAT is highly recommended

-5. International students must have either a Test of English as a Foreign Language (TOEFL) score of 550 (213 on the computer-based test) or International English Language Testing System (IELTS) score of 6.5.
+5. International students must have either a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 TOEFL scores must be no more than two years old.